suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-08-22-francesca-armour-chelu.md

 featured-image: /images/featured/featured-francesca-armour-chelu-book-launch.jpg
 featured-alt: "Francesca Armour-Chelu"
 breadcrumb: articles
 featured-excerpt: "Our very own Francesca Armour-Chelu recently published her second children's book, <cite>Fenn Halflin and the Seaborn</cite>.
-Here, she tells us all about her influences and writing process."
+We wanted to know all about her influences and writing process."
 featured-link-text: Read our interview with Francesca Armour-Chelu
 ---

 ![Francesca Armour-Chelu](/images/featured/featured-francesca-armour-chelu-book-launch.jpg)

 Francesca Armour-Chelu is Suffolk Libraries’ very own published children's author.
 She recently published her second novel, [<cite>Fenn Halflin and the Seaborn</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2167085), the sequel to 2016's [<cite>Fenn Halflin and the Fearzero</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1977471), which was shortlisted for the Mslexia Children’s Novel Competition and in the Children's category at the 2016 East Anglian Book Awards.
 This epic series, set in a dystopian flooded future, is available from all good bookshops as well as our libraries.

-We wanted to know the secrets of her success.
+We asked Francesca to tell us the secrets of her success.

 ## 1. Who were your literary influences as you were growing up?